rust-lang/book/src/ch18-01-what-is-oo.md

 > ### Polymorphism
 >
-> To many people, polymorphism is synonymous with inheritance.
+> Too many people think polymorphism is synonymous with inheritance.
 But it’s
 > actually a more general concept that refers to code that can work with data of
 > multiple types.
 For inheritance, those types are generally subclasses.
 >